-Chicken Pickle or Achari Chicken is an Indian Street food typically served in a Paratha heady with garlic and ginger and a wonderful astringent backnote.
+Chicken Pickle or Achari Chicken is an Indian Street food typically served in a Paratha, it is heady with garlic and ginger and has a wonderful astringent backnote.

 My love of spicy food and particularly Indian spicy food is well documented here.
 I have been obsessed with this chicken pickle recipe for a long old time.

-Also known as Achari chicken, chicken pickle is an almost ubiquitous street food in Punjab, India.
+Also known as Achari chicken, chicken pickle is apparently an almost ubiquitous street food in Punjab, India.

 The flavour is delightful and the chicken stays almost unbelievably moist and juicy.